rabbitmq/server-packages/README.md

 Version naming is generally consistent and follows a long-established RabbitMQ tag naming pattern.
-The only exception with this iteration of our release infrastructure is alpha releases: instead of monotonically incrementing integers used for betas, RCs, alphas use a short commit SHA.
+The only exception with this iteration of our release infrastructure is alpha releases: instead of monotonically incrementing integers used for betas, RCs, alphas use a short commit SHA, for example, `4.1.0-alpha.3e509c9f`.

 The commit SHA refers to a commit in the main RabbitMQ server repository.